UPPMAX/LLM-workshop/docs/day2/data_pipelines.md

     - Pros: column-based and compressed; efficient scans; easy to split into parts.
     - Cons: writing can be heavier; very small rows need careful block sizing.

-!!!- info "Tips on storage"
+!!!- note "Tips on storage"

     - Prefer column-based + compressed shards (Parquet/Arrow) for scale; use JSONL for iteration and human review.
     - Shard size: 50–500 MB per shard is a good starting point for multi-process training.